 About stag beetles

-Stag beetles are one of the most spectacular looking insects in Britain, named because the male’s large jaws look just like the antlers of a stag.
-As well as being one of the largest, they are sadly one of our rarer beetles.
+Stag beetles are one of our most spectacular insects, named because the male’s large jaws look just like the antlers of a stag.
 They spend most of their life underground as larvae, only emerging for a few weeks to find a mate and reproduce.
 Stag beetles and their larvae are quite harmless and a joy to watch.

 Alternatively download our stag beetle fact sheet

-Stag beetles are also known commonly known as horse pinchers, thunder beetles and oak ox.
-Their head and thorax (middle section) are shiny black and its wing cases are chestnut brown.
+The stag beetles head and thorax (middle section) are shiny black and their wing cases are chestnut brown.

 Male beetles appear to have huge antlers.
 They are actually over-sized mandibles, used in courtship displays and to wrestle other male beetles.
-They are not harmful to humans.
-Adult males can vary in size from 35mm – 75mm long and tend to be seen flying at dusk in the summer looking for a mate.
+Adult males vary in size from 35mm – 75mm long and tend to be seen flying at dusk in the summer looking for a mate.

 Female beetles are smaller at between 30-50mm long, with smaller mandibles.
 They are often seen on the ground looking for somewhere to lay their eggs.

 A fully-grown stag beetle larva (grub) can be up to 110mm long.
-They are fairly smooth skinned, have orange head and legs and brown jaws.
-They are nearly always found below ground and can be as deep as half a meter down.
+They’re fairly smooth skinned, have orange head and legs and brown jaws.
+They are nearly always found below ground and can be as deep as half a metre down.

-The beetle that is most often mistaken for a female stag beetle is the lesser stag beetle.
-However, the lesser stag is uniformly black all over with matt wing cases, while the female stag beetle has shiny brown or maroon wing cases.
+The beetle most often mistaken for a female stag beetle is the lesser stag beetle.
+However, lesser stags are black all over with matt wing cases, while female stag beetles have shiny brown wing cases.
 Lesser stag beetles tend to have a much squarer overall look.

 Habitat and distribution

-Stag beetles live in woodland edges, hedgerows, traditional orchards, parks and gardens throughout Western Europe including Britain- but not Ireland.
+Stag beetles live in woodland edges, hedgerows, traditional orchards, parks and gardens throughout Western Europe including Britain – but not Ireland.
 Stag beetles are relatively widespread in southern England.
-They are also found in the Severn valley and coastal areas of the southwest.
+They’re also found in the Severn valley and coastal areas of the southwest.
 Elsewhere in Britain they are extremely rare or even extinct.

 Female stag beetles prefer light soils which are easier to dig down into and lay their eggs.
 Newly emerging adults also have to dig their way up through the soil to reach the surface.
 Areas like the North and South Downs, which are chalky, have very few stag beetles.
 They also prefer areas which have the highest average air temperatures and lowest rainfall throughout the year.

-We are particularly keen for people to record stag beetles in the counties on the border of their known range including Cambridgeshire, Devon, Gloucestershire, Lincolnshire, Norfolk, Warwickshire, Worcestershire and Yorkshire.
-Please keep a special eye open if you are visiting the following places: Richmond Park, Wimbledon Common, the New Forest and Epping Forest.
+We’re particularly keen for people to record stag beetles in the counties on the border of their known range including Cambridgeshire, Devon, Gloucestershire, Lincolnshire, Norfolk, Warwickshire, Worcestershire and Yorkshire.
+Please keep a special eye open if you’re visiting the following places: Richmond Park, Wimbledon Common, the New Forest and Epping Forest.

 Larvae feed on decaying wood under the ground.
 Adults can’t feed on solid food – they rely on the fat reserves built up whilst developing as a larva.
-They are able to drink from sap runs and fallen soft fruit.
+They drink from sap runs and fallen soft fruit.

-Stag beetles spend the majority of their very long life cycle underground as a larva.
+Stag beetles spend most of their very long life cycle underground as a larva.
 This can be anywhere from three to seven years depending on the weather.
 Periods of very cold weather can extend the process.
-Once fully grown, the larvae leave the rotting wood they have been feeding on to build a large ovoid cocoon in the soil where they pupate and finally metamorphose into an adult.
+Once fully grown, the larvae leave the rotting wood they’ve been feeding on to build a large cocoon in the soil where they pupate and finally metamorphose into an adult.
 Adults spend the winter underground in the soil and usually emerge from mid-May onwards.
 By the end of August, most of them will have died.
 They do not survive the winter.

-During their short adult lives the male stag beetles will spend their days sunning themselves in an attempt to gather strength for the evening’s activities of flying in search of a mate.
-This is when you are most likely to spot them.
+During their short adult lives, male stag beetles spend their days sunning themselves to gather strength for the evening’s activities of flying in search of a mate.
+This is when you’re most likely to spot them.

 Predators such as cats, foxes, crows, kestrels and others tend to strike at the most vulnerable stage in the beetle’s life cycle, when adults are seeking to mate and lay eggs.
 Though this is largely natural predation, it has been suggested that the rise in the numbers of magpies and carrion crows in the last decade may be having a significant impact on stag beetle populations.